Get answers for your health queries from top Doctors for FREE!

 Transportation chargesThe hospital may be at a distance from your stay.
 So, you will have to travel to get there.

-Homecare servicesThis is not a necessary service but sometimes a patient may require assistance from a trained nurse, may need additional medical equipment, and more.
+Homecare servicesThis is not a necessary service, but sometimes a patient may require assistance from a trained nurse, additional medical equipment, or other services.

-The accommodation charges will totally depend upon the person and his requirements.
+The accommodation charges will depend upon the person and his requirements.

 The hotel stay cost in India is listed below for your reference :